St3p/OurWedding/content/information/tips-mexico/index.md

 ### Warm Greetings:

 Mexicans are known for their warmth and hospitality.
 Don't be surprised if locals greet you with a friendly "Hola", a handshake or a hug.

 ### Respect for Elders:

 Respect for elders is deeply ingrained in Mexican culture.
 Use polite terms like "Señor" or "Señora" when addressing someone older.

 ## Navigating Local Customs:

 ### Time Flexibility:

 Punctuality is important, but Mexicans generally have a more relaxed approach to time.
 Expect events to start a bit later than scheduled.

 ### Politeness and Formality:

 Mexicans appreciate politeness and formality.
-Using "Por favor" (please) and "Gracias" (thank you) goes a long way in interactions.
+Using "Por favor" (please) and "Gracias" (thankyou) goes a long way in interactions.

 ### Personal Space:

 Mexicans are comfortable with close proximity during conversations.
 Don't be surprised if people stand closer than you might be accustomed to.

 ## Bathroom Etiquette:

 ### Restrooms - Men and Ladies:

 When using restrooms, you'll often find them labeled "M" for Mujeres (women) and "C" or "H" for Caballeros or Hombres (men).
 Respect these signs to ensure a smooth and culturally sensitive experience.

 ### Cultural Considerations:

 In Mexico, it is customary for women to carry small tissue packs or hand sanitizers, as restroom amenities can vary.
 Dispose of paper products in the waste bin provided, not in the toilet.

-Things to Avoid and Be Wary Of:
+## Things to Avoid and Be Wary Of:

 ### Water Safety:

 While Nuevo Vallarta has potable water, it's advisable for visitors to drink bottled water to avoid any potential discomfort.

 ### Currency Exchange:

 Be cautious when exchanging currency.
 Opt for official exchange offices to ensure fair rates and avoid scams.

 ### Street Food Hygiene: